Himanshu-Goyal25/New_Lithic_App/DOCS.md

   msgs/bag dropped from the rosnode-list subprocess load; at 5 s the problem disappears and the operator's "is the driver alive?" feedback is still under 6 seconds.
+- **`launch()` is asynchronous, guarded by `_launch_gen` + `_llock`,
+  not a simpler "disable Stop until launched".** Cold-boot roscore can take ~10 s; blocking the GUI for that long looks like a hang, and greying out Stop during bring-up would leave the operator with no way to abort a launch that's stuck.
+The generation handshake (every worker side effect re-checks the gen inside the lock; `stop()` bumps it inside the same lock) means a Stop at ANY point either cleans up a completed step or prevents it from happening — no third state.
+  `is_running()` deliberately reports True while `_launching` so the QA watchdog doesn't misread the bring-up window as a dead roslaunch.
 - **`fsync` is mandatory in the copy worker.** We learned the hard way: pulling the USB the moment "Copied" was displayed truncated the tail of the last bag because the data was still in the kernel's page cache.